jsonify/performance-review-tracker/README.md

 1. **Start the Web UI**: Run `./scripts/run_ui.sh` and open `http://localhost:8888`

 2. **Configure Criteria** (Optional - skip to use defaults):
+   - **Download Templates**: Use the "Annual Review Template" or "Competency Template" buttons to download JSON templates
    - **Upload JSON Files**: Drag and drop criteria files for annual review or competency assessment
    - **Use Forms**: Fill out user-friendly forms to define criteria with real-time validation
    - **Mix & Match**: Upload for one type, use forms for another